cgvwzq/sop-covert-channels/README.md

 I have created some PoCs to send information across `window`s (iframes or tabs) with different `origin`.
 Online version can be found: http://vwzq.net/lab/covert/

+In the online page you can find further details and a couple more of test cases that have been fixed.
+I also added a bonus covert-channel by using timing measurements.

 Sources are divided into "senders" and "receivers", since each set should be in a different domain.

 ## Test cases